-- 2.G2.1 Explain how weather, climate, and other environmental characteristics affect people's lives in a place or region being studied. - 2.G1.2 Describe how human activities affect the culture and environment of places or regions.
+- 2.G2.1 Explain how weather, climate, and other environmental characteristics affect people's lives in a place or region being studied. - 2.G1.2 Describe how human activities affect the culture and communities and the environment of places or regions. - 2.G2.3 Describe the positive and negative effects of using natural resources.